Offer Letter Template to Buy Rental Property Faster [+Free Sample]

 Drafting an offer letter from an offer letter template is so much easier than drafting one from scratch.
 As stated above, include a small personal note, but not too much personal information.

-Express interest as the potential buyer, include the purchase price you’re offering.
+Express interest as the potential buyer, and include the purchase price you’re offering.
 Don’t include unnecessary financial information in your property offer letter.
 You’ll also need to include some logistical information.

 About the Author